jamo1998/Froggy-Rick/README.md

 ## MVP Checklist

-- Render starting area
+- Render starting area (Complete)
-- Render ending area
+- Render ending area (Complete)
-- Render oncoming traffic
+- Render oncoming traffic (Complete)
-- Add sprites for characters
+- Add sprites for characters (Complete)
-- Have player be able to move
+- Have player be able to move (Complete)
-- End game if collision with enemy
+- End game if collision with enemy (Complete)
+- Enable player to choose character (Incomplete)
-- Track/Display time each round
+- Track/Display time each round (Incomplete)

 ## Stretch Goals

+- Add sprite animations (N/A)
-- Have enemy collisions do % damage
+- Have enemy collisions do % damage (N/A)
-- Track player health
+- Track player health (N/A)
-- Have player enter name before playing
+- Have player enter name before playing (N/A)
-- Track/Display names of players who completed game in the quickest amount of time(in order 1-10)
+- Track/Display names of players who completed game in the quickest amount of time(in order 1-10) (N/A)
-- Add sound effects
+- Add sound effects (N/A)